Kavindu1997/CeylonFolk/README.md

 #### Step 05

-Same as the step 03, change the directory to the “ Server ” from the root directory and install the dependencies and runt he server side of the application by typing following commands on terminal.
+Same as the step 03, change the directory to the “ Server ” from the root directory and install the dependencies and run the server side of the application by typing following commands on terminal.

 ```bash
   cd server